tellurianinteractive/Tellurian.Trains.Fastclock/Readme.md

 # Fastclock App 4
 **Version 4 is an almost complete rewrite of the Fastclock app.**
+> NOTE: THIS VERSIOn IS WORD IN PROGRESS AND IS NOT RELEASED.
+> The source code for the current Fastclock app is found [here](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp).

 > NOTE: Version 4 API is incompatible with version 3 API.
 > API version 3 is not supported when version 4 is ready for production.